bw2/ConfigArgParse/README.rst

 Only command line args that have a long version (eg. one that starts with '--') can be set in a config file.
 For example, "--color" can be set by putting "color=green" in a config file.
-The config file syntax depends on the constuctor
+The config file syntax depends on the constructor
 arg: :code:`config_file_parser_class` which can be set to one of the provided
 classes: :code:`DefaultConfigFileParser`, :code:`YAMLConfigFileParser`,
 :code:`ConfigparserConfigFileParser` or to your own subclass of the